keithstellyes/mips-tutorial/chapters/07-guess_the_num.md

 	    syscall
 	    j loop

-And then, our ``done`` section is just printing out a string, and exiting.
+And then, our ``done`` section is just printing out a string and exiting.
 Simple.

     done: